 Your Logo: Similar to your name, your logo must also be representative of the types of services that your business provides.
 If you are integrating corrective exercise into your business and plan on making it a large part of your service offerings, then your logo needs to reflect this change.

 Your Personal Appearance: Clients who seek you out for your corrective exercise expertise will expect to pay a premium for your services.
-As such, do not dress in shorts and tank tops or trendy fitness outfits.
+As such, do not dress in shorts and tank tops or skimpy fitness outfits.
 You need to give the impression that you are a seasoned professional who provides services to like-minded professionals and people that are serious about reaching their goals of becoming pain free and fully functional.
 You may want to consider branding your apparel and investing in clothing that reflects your professionalism and service offerings.

 Your Website: Potential clients may be referred to your website from current clients or from other referral sources.
 Alternatively, they may have found your website through your marketing efforts.
 As such, it is important to remember that clients looking for pain reduction strategies need to feel confident that you and/or your business are successful in applying these types of services.